AndrewBloom/AndroidOpenCVCamera/README.md

 # AndroidOpenCVCamera
 A boilerplate camera app for processing camera preview frames in real-time using the OpenCV Android SDK and the native OpenCV library.

 This is intended to give developers a simple way to prototype real-time image processing techniques on a smartphone.
-The application is set up to perform image processing using native code for best performance.
+The application is just the simplest demo for using OpenCV and uses a very slow way to grab images, which is through openGL glReadPixels.
+It's far from being the best practice and it's quite slow.

 As an example, this application uses OpenCV to get the Laplacian of each preview frame.